fenilmodi00/navi-akash/README.md

 ## Project Overview

-Navi-Akash is a Discord bot that provides information and assistance for the Akash Network community.
-It leverages elizaOS and includes several plugins:
+Navi-Akash is a developer support agent for Akash Network that lives and breathes cloud deployment.
+It helps users navigate the Akash ecosystem, troubleshoot deployment issues, and get projects up and running on the decentralized cloud.
+The bot has deep knowledge of Akash docs, SDL files, deployment processes, and integrations.

+## Features

+- **Discord Integration**: Responds to user queries in Discord channels and DMs
+- **Knowledge Base**: Provides information from Akash documentation and resources
+- **Web Search**: Can search the web for the latest Akash Network updates
+- **Voice Support**: Can join voice channels for assistance
+- **Media Handling**: Can process attachments and transcribe media

+## Tech Stack

+- **Runtime**: Bun.js
+- **Framework**: elizaOS
+- **Plugins**:
   - **plugin-akash-chat**: Handles Akash Network specific chat functionality
   - **plugin-discord**: Manages Discord integration
   - **plugin-knowledge**: Provides knowledge base functionality
+  - **plugin-web-search**: Enables web search capabilities

 ## Prerequisites

-- Node.js (v16 or higher)
-- Bun package manager
+- Bun.js (latest version)
+- Docker and Docker Compose (for containerized deployment)
-- Discord bot token and application
+- Discord bot token and application ID
+- Akash Chat API key
-- ElizaOS API key
+- Tavily API key (for web search)

 ## Installation